 Below is the information you’ll need to prepare in order to file your articles of incorporation—a process that Ownr guides you through when you create an account and incorporate your business.

-• Name of your business
+- Name of your business

-• Physical address of head office (can be home address)
+- Physical address of head office (can be home address)

-• Citizenship status of directors
+- Citizenship status of directors

-• Shareholder allocation (i.e. how you divide shares and price among your directors)
+- Shareholder allocation (i.e., how you divide shares and price among your directors)

-• Officer roles (assign a President and Secretary)
+- Officer roles (assign a President and Secretary)

 Do I need articles of incorporation for a sole proprietorship?

 If you are registering your business as a sole proprietorship, you do not need articles of incorporation.
-Articles of incorporation are only necessary for a corporation as it they are documents that define the company as a separate legal entity.
+Articles of incorporation are only necessary for a corporation as they are documents that define the company as a separate legal entity.

 Should you choose a sole proprietorship or incorporation?

-When to choose sole proprietorship
+When to choose a sole proprietorship

 If you are experimenting with a new business idea and are not sure whether you will pursue it long term, a sole proprietorship may be your best option.
 As a sole proprietor, you can operate under a unique business name with a simple tax structure without incurring high startup fees or investing a lot of time and effort to set up your business.